rakudo-p5/v5/STATUS.md

 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in numeric context  in sub infix:&lt;P5..&gt; at lib/Perl5/Terms.pm:219<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in numeric context  in sub infix:&lt;P5..&gt; at lib/Perl5/Terms.pm:219<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in numeric context  in sub infix:&lt;P5..&gt; at lib/Perl5/Terms.pm:219<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in numeric context  in sub infix:&lt;P5..&gt; at lib/Perl5/Terms.pm:219<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in numeric context  in sub infix:&lt;P5..&gt; at lib/Perl5/Terms.pm:219<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in numeric context  in sub infix:&lt;P5..&gt; at lib/Perl5/Terms.pm:219<br />
+use of uninitialized value of type Any in numeric context  in sub infix:&lt;P5..&gt; at lib/Perl5/Terms.pm:219<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />